-Again the political fabulists click their typewriters, falsifying history, and political speakers, by malice and by ignorance, propagate ignorance by falsehood, declaring that the blackshirts expelled the strikers from the factories and instituted the Fascist State from that action.
+Again the political fabulists click their typewriters, falsifying history, and political speakers, by malice and by ignorance, propagate falsehood, declaring that the Blackshirts expelled the strikers from the factories and instituted the Fascist State from that action.

-In truth, Mussolini, who at the begining of the strike loudly opposed it, soon fell silent and took no action against it, nute and awed as he was by the mighty forc of workers, conscious for a brief hour of their great strenght.
-The stayin strike was in 1920; the Fascists gained power in 1922, after the Italian workers had relied on political action for their defence.
-Two years of history was then neatly clipped out by the sissors of "progressive" political propogandists, in their attempts to discredit the stay-in strike.
+In truth, Mussolini, who at the beginning of the strike loudly opposed it, soon fell silent and took no action against it, mute and awed as he was by the mighty force of workers, conscious for a brief hour of their great strength.
+The stay-in strike was in 1920; the Fascists gained power in 1922, after the Italian workers had relied on political action for their defence.
+Two years of history are thus neatly clipped out by the scissors of "progressive" political propagandists, in their attempts to discredit the stay-in strike.

-Of course the workers were wrong in the limited use they made of their strike weapon.
-They ought to have retained the factories and extended the strike to all industries, using it as a basis of a new society.
+Of course, the workers were wrong in the limited use they made of this strike weapon.
+They ought to have retained the factories and extended the strike to all industries, using it as the basis of a new society.